Lewis-Barton/south-wales-fitness/README.md

 * Below will be the available facilities.
 * Customer testimonials at the bottom of the page.

+The **Classes Page** will hold the following information:

+* Weekly timetable of the classes that are available with days, times & class durations.
+* Description of what is included in each class

 The **Pricing Page** will hold the following information:

 * Current offer available will be located at the top of the page with CTA.